Dance Courses

 Guest Artist Lab

-This course is an experimental laboratory that aims to expose students to a diverse set of current voices and approaches to contemporary dance making.
+This course will be an experimental lab that aims to expose students to a diverse set of current voices and approaches to contemporary dance making.
 Each guest artist will lead a module of three-to-seven class sessions.
-These mini-workshops will introduce students to that artist and his/her creative process.
-Guests will present both emergent and established voices and a wide range of approaches to contemporary artistic practice.
+These mini-workshops will introduce students to that artist and their creative process.
+Guests will present emergent, as well as established, voices and a wide range of approaches to contemporary artistic practice.

 Faculty